AriFordsham/GHCWiki/trac-ini.md

 closed (green).
 New styles can easily be added using the following
 selector:  `table.progress td.<class>`

+### \[repositories\]

+(*since 0.12* multirepos)

+One of the alternatives for registering new repositories is to populate the `[repositories]` section of the trac.ini.

+This is especially suited for setting up convenience aliases, short-lived repositories, or during the initial phases of an installation.

+See [TracRepositoryAdmin](trac-repository-admin#) for details about the format adopted for this section and the rest of that page for the other alternatives.

-## \[svn:externals\]
+### \[svn:externals\]

 *(since 0.11)*

-The [TracBrowser](trac-browser) for Subversion can interpret the `svn:externals` property of folders out of the box.
+The [TracBrowser](trac-browser) for Subversion can interpret the `svn:externals` property of folders.
-However, if those externals are *not* using the `http:` or `https:` protocol, or if a link to a different repository browser such as another Trac or [ ViewVC](http://www.viewvc.org/) is desired, then Trac needs to be able to map an external prefix to this other URL.
+By default, it only turns the URLs into links as Trac can't browse remote repositories.

+However, if you have another Trac instance (or an other repository browser like [ ViewVC](http://www.viewvc.org/)) configured to browse the target repository, then you can instruct Trac which other repository browser to use for which external URL.

 This mapping is done in the `[svn:externals]` section of the [TracIni](trac-ini)